iit-DLSLab/robotlib/README.md

 To access to the html documentation, just double click on the file *index.html* stored in the folder *doc/html*: it will open the file in your browser.

 To view the inheritance graph, once the html file is opended in your browser, go in the Classes section and click on the Class Hierarchy tab.

-Notice that in the doxygen documentation for each function it is also specified if it can be executed in real time or not.

 For other examples, you can have look at the tests provided in the *tests* folder.
 ## Tests